mindspore-ai/docs/tutorials/source_en/beginner/model.md

 ## Model Layers

 In this section, we decompose each layer of the neural network model constructed in the previous section.
-First we construct a random data (3 images of 28x28) with shape (3, 28, 28) and pass through each neural network layer in turn to observe its effect.
+First we construct random data (3 images of 28x28) with shape (3, 28, 28) and pass through each neural network layer in turn to observe its effect.

 ```python
 input_image = ops.ones((3, 28, 28), mindspore.float32)